 - Log on DoNot Pay through your

 - Have a quick chat with our virtual advisor and explain what you need

-- Wait for the robot lawyer to suggest the best plan for you
+- Wait for the AI Consumer Champion to suggest the best plan for you

 You don’t have to deal with any issues regarding electric, or any other utility bill alone.
 DoNotPay is there to help as much as it can every step of the way.

 One of the first things to do is to learn how to read your electric bill.
 There are many energy providers in North Carolina, so every company issues bills with different terms and line item arrangement.
 This means that there is no universal explanation on how to read electric bills.

 What is the same with every supplier is that only half of the total amount due is your actual power usage.
 The rest of the sum consists of delivery fees and additional surcharges.
 Energy companies will use their terminology when it comes to surcharges, but they always represent the costs of maintenance, upgrades, power plant terminations, or financing assistance programs for low-income users.

 Although you would think that such costs would come out of the supplier’s pocket, it, unfortunately, comes down to you to cover those expenses.
 That is why you should not hesitate to ask for help in times of need or try to lower your bill if possible.
 The bad news is that the North Carolina Utilities Commission (NCUC) has approved those fees and surcharges, so you cannot get them off your bill.

 Always check your NC electric bill for errors

 It is not uncommon to have an error on your electric bill even though all providers use digital metering and bill-generating systems.
 You should check your bill as soon as you receive it.
 It is easier to dispute it immediately, so make sure you check: